 A directed research project to be supervised by a faculty member.
 A research project will allow students to undertake a project of some area not available as a regular course and to gain skills in experimental studies.
 The project must increase knowledge of the topic, involve analytical studies, and increase laboratory skills.
 A written and/or oral presentation will be required for evaluation of the project.

 ITEC 4650 - Computer Game Software Development (3)

-Fundamental programming concepts and techniques prevalent in current state-of-the-art video games.
+Fundamental programming concepts and techniques in computer gaming.
+Upon completion of this course students will be able to learn those concepts and techniques in current state-of-the-art video games.